-After this analysis we are able to describe a logspace algorithm solving the SSP for the class of co-convex co-connected graphs.
-Given a hypergraph~$\calH$, we first check if $\overline{\calH}$~has exactly two connected components, say $\calU$ and~$\calW$.
-This can be done by running the Reingold algorithm for the connectivity problem~\cite{Reingold08} on the intersection graph~$\bbI{\overline{\calH}}$.
+After these considerations we are ready to describe our logspace algorithm for solving the SSP for the class of co-convex co-connected graphs.
+Given a hypergraph~$\calH$, we first check if $\overline{\calH}$ has exactly two connected components, say $\calU$~and~$\calW$.
+This can be done by running Reingold's reachability algorithm~\cite{Reingold08} on the intersection graph~$\bbI{\overline{\calH}}$.
 If this is not the case, there is no solution in the desired class.
-Otherwise, we construct the incidence graph~$H$ of the hypergraph~$\calU$ (or of~$\calW$, which should give the same result up to isomorphism) and take its complement $\barH$.
-Note that this works well even if $\barH$~has twins: the twins in~$V(\calU)$ are explicitly present, while the twins in~$V(\calW)$ are represented by multiple hyperedges in~$\calU$.
+Otherwise, we construct the incidence graph~$F$ of the hypergraph~$\calU$ (or of~$\calW$, which should give the same result up to isomorphism) and take its complement~$\barF$.
+Note that this works well even if $\barF$ has twins: the twins in~$V(\calU)$ are explicitly present, while the twins in~$V(\calW)$ are represented by multiple hyperedges in~$\calU$.